 The result is a set of log files placed in the dljc-out/ folder of the target project.
 The results of type-checking with each candidate set of annotations will be concatenated into the file dljc-out/wpi.log; the final results (i.e., those obtained using the most precise, consistent set of annotations) will appear at the end of this file.
-The inferred annotations appear in .ajava files in a temporary directory whose name appears in the dlcj-out/wpi.log file.
+The inferred annotations appear in .ajava files in a temporary directory whose name appears in the dlcj-out/wpi.log file; you can find their location by examining the -Ajava argument to the last javac command that was run.
+The annotation files generated in each round of inference appear in directories labeled iteration0, iteration1, etc.